woohoolabs/yin/README.md

 }
 ```

-With the usage of the `omitWhenNotIncluded()` method, the relationship data will be omitted when the relationship is not
+With usage of the `omitWhenNotIncluded()` method, the relationship data will be omitted when the relationship is not
 included.
 But sometimes this optimization is not enough on its own: even though we can save bandwidth with the prior
 technique, the relationship still has to be loaded from the data source (probably from a database), because we pass it
 to the relationship object with the `setData()` method.